StrangerZiokan/Yahoo-Firefox-extension/README.md

 Open any website, and select text, then right click to select "Search on Yahoo!"
 Will search results for you in a new tab on yahoo.com

+UPDATE : Have added a section in comments, in the background.js file, which can be used for converting it to a Duck-Duck-Go Search Firefox-Extension.